 The Ecology Action Centre has been working to oppose AquaBounty’s production of GM salmon in PEI since 2013 because of the threat it poses to wild Atlantic salmon.
-We’ve had some major successes in recent weeks, including confirmation from Federal Environment Minister Catherine McKenna that if AquaBounty Technologies plans to grow their AquAdvantage salmon at Rollo Bay, PEI, (a new location, different from their approved site at Bay Fortune) they will be subject to strict requirements.
+We’ve had some major successes, including confirmation from Federal Environment Minister Catherine McKenna that if AquaBounty Technologies plans to grow their AquAdvantage salmon at Rollo Bay, PEI, (a new location, different from their approved site at Bay Fortune) they will be subject to strict requirements.

 In late November 2013, the Government of Canada approved the manufacture and export of genetically modified salmon eggs by AquaBounty, Inc. at their production facility at Bay Fortune, PEI.
 This salmon, which the company claims grows faster than wild Atlantic salmon, is the world’s first genetically modified food animal on the market for people to eat.
 The modified salmon contain genetic material from two other species, ocean pout, an eel-like fish, and Chinook salmon.